devmc-ee/folder-content-map/README.md

 # folder-content-map

-Recursivly scan folder and generate a map of the inner items.
+Scans folder recursivly and generates a map of the inner items.

 Install